There are five stages of grief: denial, anger, bargaining, depression, and acceptance (Kübler-Ross, 1969).

 In my own case, only sweet memories came back.

 Moments of laughter.
 Funny moments.
 Playing games together.
 Looking at photo albums together.
 Talking about history.
 Deep conversations about life.
 Many moments of silence.
 Moments of non-judgmental, empathic companionship.
 Encouragement.
 Smiles.
 Celebrations.
 When I showed him my photographs, he showed me his—those that he did many years ago.
 The exchanges of handwritten letters.
 Numerous visits over the years.
 Every departure brought tears to our eyes.
 There was no argument.
 No yelling.
 No scolding.
 No criticisms.
 No sarcasm.
 No bitterness.
 No violence.
 None.
 Never… between us.

-When I was 9 years old, wanting to run away, he did not ask me any questions and did not criticize me at all.
+When I was 9 years old, wanting to run away, he did not ask me any question and did not criticize me at all.
 He simply came over, held my hand, and walked me to his home.
-We walked together, without saying a word.
 I spent the weekend there, and he helped me with my homework.
 When I finally moved out by late adolescence, he cried and asked me to be strong.

 I keep one object that really signifies him.
 But the most important of all… are those peaceful memories that we shared; they will forever live in my heart.
 He has always been living in my heart.

 Sometimes, grief comes with a fear of negative drama in the community.
 There could be a fear of being criticized or judged… and sometimes you may feel like criticizing or judging yourself.
 In my own case, I know I have given what I could over the years, and I feel at peace.
 I believe he felt at peace too.

 I remind you, that you don’t have to explain to people.
 Your memories and your experiences are treasures that are shared between two hearts, and this sharing is eternal.